aikchar/snap-python37/README.md

 had *python-* or *python3-* in their name.
 That didn't appear to have any negative impact.

+# Setup

+        $ make init

 # Build

-        $ make
+        $ make all

-Creates a Docker container to build the snap then test installs the snap in the same container.
-Copies the snap to local filesystem.
+Creates a Docker container to build the snap, builds the snap, test installs the snap in the same container, and finally copies the snap to local filesystem.

 # Clean